 I'm Amy, the technical half of the Sumy Designs team.
 While Susan works to create beautiful design, I work behind the scenes to make everything work.
 She's the form, I'm the function.

 I went to Indiana University where I earned a BS in Secondary Education with an endorsement in K-12 computer education.
 I graduated in 1998, just a couple of years after the explosion of the world wide web.

 To prove how much of a geek I am, I started writing code in the early 80's with my brother, on his Comodore 64.
 He would buy computer magazines and we would spend hours and days painfully copying the BASIC code for different games, and then we'd record them to cassette tapes.
 Some time later, in elementary school, possibly third or fourth grade, my school organized a "computer lab" of Comodore 64s on rolling carts.
 They then offered an after school computer class.
-I signed up and attended, only to learn I knew more than the teacher.
+Of course, I signed up and attended, only to learn I knew more than the teacher.
 (And I had fun showing the other kids what I knew.)
 Some time later, our family purchased our first PC, an IBM XT.
-Too early for a GUI, we used DOS commands and played games like King’s Quest and Rogue.
+Too early for a GUI, we used DOS commands and played games like King's Quest and Rogue.